uohack/web-basics/README.md

 ### Java

 Ok, so let's get this out of the way right from the get go.
 There **is** a programming language named Java.
 It has **nothing** to do with JavaScript.
 Anyone who tells you otherwise is lying.
-A lot of young web developers will say they're trying to learn Java for their website.
-If someone says this, they have a long way to go.
-Which is totally fine.
-I did that.
-But it's just a huge red flag that you may not be super experienced.

-You may still be wondering why are their names so similar.
-Well, it's my understanding that Java was super hot when JavaScript was being conceived and it was a marketing decision to try and ride the coattails of Java's success.
+Why are their names so similar?
+It's my understanding that Java was super hot when JavaScript was being conceived and it was a marketing decision to try and ride the coattails of Java's success.
 I don't know if that's correct but that's what I'm going with.

 ### Back to JavaScript

 JavaScript provides added functionality to your website.
 Generally speaking, JS requires some sort of input (a click maybe, or a scroll) to change the site in some way.

 Like CSS, JavaScript can be in an external document of in the HTML document.
 Unlike CSS, sometimes you are required to include JavaScript in the HTML document.
-It all depends on what you're doing.
+It all depends on what you're trying to accomplish.

 ### Jumping straight to the house metaphor

 This is where the house metaphor starts to break down a bit.
 Let's see if I can save it...

 JavaScript is equivalent to a light switch, water facet or garbage disposal in some regards.
 These things require some input, are built in and are super reliable.
-They make your life easier but they're built in so they can be hard to work with if you're not a plumber or electrician.
+They make your life easier but they're built in to the house so they can be hard to work with if you're not a plumber or electrician.

 JavaScript can also be like a dryer or refrigerator.
 These are more of the big external JS libraries where you include a big JavaScript file that someone else wrote to gain some sort of functionality on your site.
-For instance, I'm using someone else's JS to make [this web page](http://uohack.com/web-basics/) into a slide deck.
+For instance, I'm using someone else's JS to make [this web page](http://uohack.com/web-basics/) into a slide deck for the presentation.
 It works really well but I have no idea how it works.
 Just like a washing machine.
 It does a really good job on one specific task but I have no idea how my washing machine works beyond the basic controls that are made available to me.

-*Note: Compare that [web page](http://uohack.com/web-basics/) to the same HTML without any JS included [here](http://uohack.com/web-basics/no-js/).*
+*Note: Compare that [web page](http://uohack.com/web-basics/) to the same HTML without any CSS or JS included [here](http://uohack.com/web-basics/no-js/).
+Can you notice the similarities?*

 ### A word on jQuery